Stimulated Forward Brillouin Scattering in Subwavelength Silicon Membranes

-The power dependency of the Brillouin gain and loss is also in good accordance with the theoretical model, as shown in Figure \ref{fig:peak_power}b and \ref{fig:peak_power}c for two different waveguide lengths: 6 \unit{\mm} (b) and 4 \unit{\mm} (c).
-Brillouin interaction is a cumulative effect, and so, the longer the waveguide, the larger the Brillouin gain or loss.
-It should be mentioned here the Brillouin parameters obtained for the 4 \unit{\mm}-long waveguide by fitting the corresponding RF spectra, which are $\nu_\mathrm{m} = 7.0426 \pm 0.0002$ \unit{\GHz}, $\gamma_\mathrm{m} = \Gamma_\mathrm{m}/2\pi = 7.6 \pm 0.8$ \unit{\MHz}, and a Brillouin coefficient of $G_\mathrm{B} = 970 \pm 42$ \unit{\per\W\per\m}.
-Additionally, we observe an asymmetry between the gain in the Stokes signal and the depletion of the anti-Stokes in the longest waveguide, barely noticeable in the shortest one.
-Thus, for the 6\unit{\mm}-long waveguide, a maximum of 1.9 \unit{\dB} of depletion is achieved with 35.5 \unit{\mW} input power for the anti-Stokes sideband, while a maximum of 1.4 \unit{\dB} of gain is achieved for the Stokes line with the same input power.
-Despite the strong optomechanical interaction this waveguide yields, the moderately high linear losses due to surface roughness prevent reaching the net gain regime.
-Enlarging the waveguide width, often seen in literature as a way to reduce this issue, would worsen also the Brillouin coupling, as the overlap between acoustic and optical mode profiles will be lower.
-Hence, the reduction of surface roughness should rely on improved fabrication processes.
-Nevertheless, the results presented in this paper can be sufficient to create narrow-linewidth notch filters \cite{notch_filter_pedestral_2015, BS_Passive_RFfilter_Liu2019}.
-Additionally, the extended profile of the mechanical mode in our waveguides may lead to highly nonlocal nonlinearities \cite{nonLocalBS_Gertler2020} that can be used to couple different optical waveguides to provide a coherent control of information \cite{InfoManiputaion_CoupledWG_Kim2021} or shape and RF signal \cite{RFshaping_CoupledWG_Kim2022}.
+The power dependency of the Brillouin gain and loss aligns well with the theoretical model, as illustrated in Figures \ref{fig:peak_power}b and \ref{fig:peak_power}c for two different waveguide lengths: 6 mm (b) and 4 mm (c).
+Brillouin interaction is a cumulative effect; therefore, longer waveguides result in greater Brillouin gain or loss.
+For the 4 mm-long waveguide, the Brillouin parameters obtained by fitting the corresponding RF spectra are $\nu_\mathrm{m} = 7.0426 \pm 0.0002$ \unit{\GHz}, $\gamma_\mathrm{m} = 7.6 \pm 0.9$ \unit{\MHz} $(Q_\mathrm{m} \approx 930)$, and a Brillouin coefficient of $G_\mathrm{B} = 1932 \pm 81$ \unit{\per\W\per\m}.
+Additionally, we observe an asymmetry between the gain in the Stokes signal and the depletion of the anti-Stokes signal in the longer waveguide, which is only slightly noticeable in the shorter waveguide.
+In the 6 mm-long waveguide, a maximum depletion of 4 dB is achieved on the anti-Stokes sideband with an input power of 35.5 mW, while the Stokes line at the same input power records a maximum gain of 3 dB.